obiba/mica-doc/r-user-guide/index.rst

 Requirements
 ------------

-R 3.x must be installed on the system.
+R 3.6.x or 4.x must be installed on the system.
 See more about `R project <https://r-project.org>`_.

 Installation
 ------------